alanazinkin/breakout/README.md

 essential skills for this course, and made me excited to learn new strategies for designing and debugging code.
 This project would have been significantly easier had I learned inheritance earlier, and I am excited to learn techniques such as abstraction for future development.
-However, it was also very challenging given the limited office hours held during the first two weeks.
-A bit of extra support may have been helpful as students get adjusted to this course.
 Overall, I enjoyed this project and am extremely proud of the progress I made in such a short period of time.
 I would certainly retain this project in future semesters.